 Also known as ‘Housing for all by 2022’, this credit-linked subsidy scheme (CLSS) aims to construct more than 2 crore houses for Indians belonging to particular economic sections.
 Individuals availing loans to buy residential property or land or to construct homes would be eligible for interest subsidies on the said credit.
 However, the loan interest subsidy is only available for individuals belonging to Economically Weaker Sections (EWS), Lower Income Group (LIG) or Middle Income Group (MIG).

 |Economic Section||Eligible Subsidy (%)|

 Income Range for Various Economic Groups

-The first thing that the housing scheme’s applicants need to understand is whether they are eligible for the subsidy.
+The first thing that housing scheme’s applicants need to understand is whether they are eligible for the subsidy.
 Their annual family income is the key determinant for the purpose.
-Keep in mind that family income calculation takes into account the income of all members in a family from various sources, including investments, jobs, and others.
+Keep in mind that family income calculation takes into account the income of all members in a family from various sources, including investments, jobs and others.

 The following table divides the various economic groups as per their annual income range for easier assessment.

 |Economic Sections||Annual Income Range|

 |LIG||Between Rs.
 3 Lakh and Rs.
 6 Lakh|